 Your company’s registered address

-You must provide a physical address for your limited company, including a mailing address with a postcode.
+You must provide a physical street address for your limited company (including a postcode), which serves as its mailing address for official correspondence.

 Public record

-Your registered office address is publicly available on the official register of companies at Companies House.
+Your registered office address is publicly available on the Companies House register.
 You can use your home address as the registered office address, but it’s advisable to give this some thought.

 Using your private address means clients, suppliers, and anyone else can turn up at your door unannounced to discuss business matters.